jtimlin/hp-quiz-game/README.md

 CSS on the main style.css file gave me error: 94 Parsningsfel [ .buttonDefault(disabled):hover].
 I didnt get it to work so i removed it.
 Save button doesnt do anything anyways if there is no input on "enter your name" field.

+My daughter is a huge Harry Potter fan.
+She has been testing this quiz and gave me: 9/10 points. :) She also found questions with only incorrect answers.

 I ran the html files through the validator and got no errors.

 I also ran the css file through the W3C validator and it was flawless.